 These sugar substitutes are sweeter than table sugar—a little goes a long way—and they have little to no impact on blood sugar levels when consumed in moderation.

-Now, large amounts of sugar alcohol can irritate the gut, so keep your portions down.
+Large amounts of sugar and alcohol can irritate the gut, so keep your portions down.

 Another reason Breyers Carb Smart is worth a try is that it has fewer carbohydrates than most ice creams.

 That said, how the body reacts to food varies from person to person.
-Check your blood sugar readings after eating your cup of ice cream to ensure you’re well within your target.
+Check your blood sugar readings after eating your ice cream to ensure you’re well within your target.

 How Many Carbs Are In Breyers Smart Carb Ice Cream?